Code-Institute-Submissions/MS1-infinity-gym/README.md

 4. Below the message is an A "Call us" button.
 Hover over the “Call us” button, you will see the color change.
 5. When u click on the call us button on a desktop a pop-up will appear with the number where infinity Gym can be reached.
 (This button is repeated on every page.)
 6. On a mobile device a pop-up will appear with the number, when clicking on the phone number you immediately get the option to call the number. <img src="assets/documents/messagecall.jpg">
+7. The user can control all actions related to pop-ups.

 *About:*
 1. Below the message is a small introduction about the gym and a link that refers you to the lessons that are given at Infinity Gym.
 Hover over the lesson button the color will change.